Researching Federal Administrative Regulations

-Researching Federal Administrative Regulations is organized into four subject categories: Introduction, Sources of Information, Updating Regulatory Information, and Researching Regulations.
-Each subject is further organized into one or two specific topics.
-Each topic represents an independent lesson module containing instructional text and exercises.
+The lesson is organized in four subject categories: Introduction, Sources of Information, Updating Regulatory Information, and Researching Regulations.
+Each subject category is then broken down into one or two specific topics.
+Each topic is an independent lesson module containing instructional text and exercises.

 This lesson structure allows the student to choose to systematically go through the lesson, module by module, or select those topics of most interest and/or least knowledge.

 At the end of the lesson, students will have an opportunity to take a Skills Assessment Quiz and discover how useful the modules have been in improving their knowledge on the regulatory research.